bradgarropy/bradgarropy.com/content/posts/gatsby-vs-nextjs-markdown-blog/index.md

 ## 👨🏼‍💻 development environment

-Once I had things up and running, I started to realize that the Next.js development server seemed very slow.
-I began to realize that Next.js operates in a very different way than Gatsby.
+Once I had things up and running, I started to notice that the Next.js development server seemed slow.
+I realized that Next.js operates in a very different way than Gatsby.

 | Platform | Operation | Time       |
 | :------- | :-------- | :--------- |